klen/python-scss/README.rst

 Changes
 =======

-Make sure you`ve read the following document if you are upgrading from previous versions of makesite:
+Make sure you`ve read the following document if you are upgrading from previous versions of scss:

 http://packages.python.org/scss/changes.html